Hidden-goblin/eaiwebautomationtools/README.md

 Release Notes
 =============

+- version 1.0.7:
+    - add caller_message to move_to method in order to track down issue in the logs
+    - add execute_script method to BrowserServer
+    - is_displayed polls every 0.2s for 10s in order to check if field is displayed
+    - is_field_exist polls even with StaleElementReferenceException
+    - use polling2 instead of webdriver wait where applicable
 - version 1.0.6:
     - new test server: now using flask as a test server
     - use mkdocs and the doctest test repository in order to build the documentation